brian32768/twilio-weatherman/pyweatherman/README.md

 ## How to make it work

-This project is written and tested with Python 3, but it might work with Python 2.7 as well.
+This project is written and tested with Python 3, but it should work with Python 2.7 as well.

 To pull a copy of the code from github,